Finding a Top Financial Advisor Firm in Garden City, New York

 From time to time, the firm will allocate client assets to independent money managers.
 Additionally, one of the firm’s wrap fee programs, the Managed Assets Program, involves working with several different investment managers, each with different asset class specializations.

-Meadowbrook Wealth Management, LLC, which has been in business since 1999, is one of the oldest firms on this list.
-The firm’s 70 clients are mostly individuals, with two pension plans and two corporations rounding it out.
-Most individual clients are below the high-net-worth threshold, but 22 of them are above it.
+Meadowbrook Wealth Management, which has been in business since 1999, is one of the oldest firms on this list.
+The firm’s clients are mostly individuals, with some pension plans rounding it out.
+Most individual clients are below the high-net-worth threshold, but some are are above it.
+The firm does not set account minimums.

 The firm offers financial planning, along with discretionary investment management and non-discretionary investment advice.
-Meadowbrook is a fee-only firm, meaning it only earns compensation from the advisory fees it charges.
+Meadowbrook is a fee-based firm, meaning some of its advisors can receive commissions from insurance sales.
+While this presents a potential conflict of interest, the firm's fiduciary duty requires it to act in your best interest.

 Meadowbrook Wealth Management Background

-Meadowbrook Wealth Management was established in 1999 under the name GMG Asset Management, Inc. Its current owners are Thomas Efthimiou and Richard Jack, who are also the firm’s two advisors.
-Information regarding the advisory certifications Efthimiou and Jack hold is unavailable.
+Meadowbrook Wealth Management was established in 1999 under the name GMG Asset Management, Inc. Its current owners are Thomas Efthimiou and Richard Jack, who are also the firm’s sole advisors.

 Meadowbrook Wealth Management Investment Philosophy